boldbi/boldbi-docker/README.md

 | [PhantomJS WebKit](https://phantomjs.org)          | phantomjs | [License](https://github.com/ariya/phantomjs/blob/master/LICENSE.BSD) and [Third-Party](https://github.com/ariya/phantomjs/blob/master/third-party.txt) documents. | phantomjs     |

 <br/>
-Find the names of client libraries in last column of the above table, which needs to be passed as a comma separated string for the `OPTIONAL_LIBS` environment variable in place of `<optional_library_names>` on the docker run command.
+Find the names of client libraries in the last column of the above table, which needs to be passed as a comma-separated string for the `OPTIONAL_LIBS` environment variable in place of `<optional_library_names>` on the docker run command.

-If you want to use all client libraries in the Bold BI application, then pass the following string as value for `OPTIONAL_LIBS` environment variable.
-You need to add the names only for the libraries, which you are consenting to use with Bold BI application.
+If you want to use all client libraries in the Bold BI application, then pass the following string as a value for the `OPTIONAL_LIBS` environment variable.
+You need to add the names only for the libraries, which you are consenting to use with the Bold BI application.

 `phantomjs,mongodb,mysql,influxdb,snowflake,oracle,npgsql`

 ### Persisting application data

-You can store the application data in your host machine to make the Bold BI container as a stateful application.
+You can store the application data in your host machine to make the Bold BI container a stateful application.
 Existing containers can be deleted and new ones can be created with the host machine directory attached to the container.
 Then Bold BI application will read and write the data in your host machine.

-Replace the `<host_path_for_appdata_files>` value with a directory path from your host machine in advanced docker run command.
+Replace the `<host_path_for_appdata_files>` value with a directory path from your host machine in the advanced docker run command.

 For example,<br/>
 Windows: `-v D:/boldbi/app_data:/boldbi/app_data`<br/>